 Who, What, When, Where, and Why it Started

-Personal
+Personnel

 There are several essential management positions for Nanocon.
 Job descriptions include what to do before, during, and after Nanocon.
 Not all positions have all three job description areas, but all positions must be filled.
 All positions may have subordinates chosen by the person filling the position.